-Winnipeg is Manitoba’s capital and the province’s largest city, with a population of 705,244 reported in the Canada 2016 Census.
-Touted as the “gateway to the West,” Winnipeg boasts a diverse economy in sectors including trade, manufacturing, education and health care.
-The city is also culturally diverse, with over 100 languages and nationalities represented here.
-Winnipeg is known for its unique winter experiences, colourful arts and festivals scene, unique neighbourhoods and access to green space.
-Restaurants, museums, theatres, sports venues and night clubs are hot spots among residents and visitors alike.
+Winnipeg is the capital city of Manitoba and boasts a diverse economy in sectors including trade, manufacturing, education and health care.
+Often called the “gateway to the West,” Winnipeg is also culturally diverse, with over 100 languages and nationalities represented.
+People are often drawn to Winnipeg because of its unique winter experiences and great liveability factors, including unique neighbourhoods and access to green space.